Serving Wood, Wirt, Washington, Jackson, Ritchie and Pleasants counties

 Q4.
 Is it safe for my kids and pets?

-ProClean Carpet & Upholstery Cleaning uses only cleaning agents proven safe for our children, pets and the enviroment.
+ProClean Carpet & Upholstery Cleaning uses only cleaning agents proven safe for our children, pets and the environment.
 As an added level of safety, ProClean offers its exclusive "Baby Safe Cleaning System".
 This system for the mother that wants that added safety for her family.

 Q5.
 What make ProClean Carpet & Upholstery Cleaning so unique?